intersel/jamrules/README.md

 *  configuration.strawberry.priority2=1
 *  MatchProperties('activity','priority') -> match
 *  MatchProperties('strawberry','priority') -> no match

+## MatchObjectSearch(aConfigurationPropertyName,anObjectPropertyName)
+Tests if the value of a configuration property string is found in the values of object's properties

+### parameters
+* aPropertyValueWithWildcard: a string to search in the property values of objects. wildcards are possible: '*' (0 or more char), '?'
+(0 or 1 char)
+   eg: 'my*propert?' will match 'myproperty','mygivenpropert','myREDproperts'
+                     won't match 'property', 'myREDproperties'

+### returns
+returns true if aPropertyValueWithWildcard is found as a property value of the object

+### Example
+*  object.priority.priority1=1
+*  object.technician.technician1=1
+*  configuration.technician.technician2=1
+*  MatchObjectSearch('priority1') -> match
+*  MatchObjectSearch('prior*') -> match
+*  MatchObjectSearch('tec?ician') -> no match
+*  MatchObjectSearch('tec*ician2') -> no match

 ## ObjectPropertySet(aPropertyName,aPropertyValue,valueSet)
 tests if the property in theObjectPropertySett has its value set